ovotech/kafka-serialization/README.md

  - kafka-serialization-core: provides the serialization primitives to build serializers and deserializers.
  - kafka-serialization-json4s: provides serializer and deserializer based on Json4s
+ - kafka-serialization-jsoniter-scala: provides serializer and deserializer based on Jsoniter Scala
  - kafka-serialization-spray: provides serializer and deserializer based on Spray Json
  - kafka-serialization-circe: provides serializer and deserializer based on Circe
  - kafka-serialization-avro: provides an improved schema-registry client based on Jersey 2.x that allow basic auth